digitalthrive/Harvest/README.md

 More Information
 ==========================
 Check out the website http://www.ryanbensonmedia.com/harvest for more information.
-And more detailed documentation is coming soon!
+And the documentation part is finally updated!

 Revision History
 ==========================